tecomanow/tecomanow/README.md

 I'm Mateus, currently studying computer science at the State University of Santa Cruz, I have interests in Android mobile development.
 Since 2018 I discovered android development in Java and since then I've been studying and learning more.
 I also have some apps available on Google Play.

-College experience: C, R, Java, Prolog and Assembly Personal experience: Java and Kotlin
+College experience: C, R, Java, Prolog and Assembly<br>
+Personal experience: Java and Kotlin

 ### What I focusing on 💻

 Currently studying Android development with Java and Kotlin<br>
-Working on Android (Java) for scientific initiation with Executive Commission for Cocoa Cultivation Planning (CEPLAC) Working on Android (Kotlin) for Food delivery app
+Working on Android (Java) for scientific initiation with Executive Commission for Cocoa Cultivation Planning (CEPLAC)<br>
+Working on Android (Kotlin) for Food delivery app

 ## My developed apps 📱